Many or all companies we feature compensate us. Compensation and editorial

 Why we picked it

-EarnIn offers “Cash Out” advances, allowing you to borrow $50 or more against your next paycheck.
+EarnIn offers “Cash Out” advances, allowing you to access $50 or more of your earnings ahead of your next paycheck.
 To get started, you’ll need to link your bank account and provide your employer email to verify a steady income.
-You can borrow up to $750 per pay period, depending on your earnings.
+You can borrow up $150 maximum daily and up to $750 maximum per pay period, depending on your earnings.

-EarnIn doesn’t charge any mandatory fees if you choose a standard transfer; just tip what you think is fair, and the funds typically arrive within one to two business days.
+EarnIn doesn’t charge any mandatory fees if you choose a standard transfer; just tip what you think is fair (or don’t tip) and the funds typically arrive within one to three business days.

-For instant access, EarnIn charges a flat Lightning Speed fee: $3.99 for cash-out transfers and $2.99 for transfers to a deposit account.
+For instant access, EarnIn charges a Lightning Speed fee starting at $3.99 per transfer to a deposit account or $3.99 for cash-out transfers.
 If you’re using the EarnIn Card, fees can vary based on your direct deposit setup, with a $5.99 fee for cash-only transfers without a qualifying deposit.

 • No mandatory fees